miku/localmodels/README.md

 ## POLL

+* have you written a [markov chain based text generator](https://go.dev/doc/codewalk/markov/) in Go?
 * have you ran a local LLM, yes or no?
-* if so, which models?
+* if so, any particular model or tool?

 ## OLLAMA